electrovir/test-vir/README.md

 -   The `expect` property _must_ be present if the test function has an expected return type and the type of the `expect` value must match that same type, as seen below:

     ```typescript
+    // expectations.ts
+    // expect vs return value expectation example
     runTest({
-        // this is invalid because the test function has a return type of string but expect has a
+        // this is invalid because the test function has a return type of string but expect has
-        // type of number
+        // a type of number
         expect: 4,
-        test: () => 'hello there'
+        test: () => 'hello there',
     });
     runTest({
         // this is valid because both the test function and expect have the type number
         expect: 4,
-        test: () => 3
+        test: () => 3,
     });
     ```

 -   If a test function always returns [`void`](https://www.typescriptlang.org/docs/handbook/basic-types.html#void) (or nothing) then it cannot have any `expect` property (though it can have an `expectError` property).
 This is the same as the expect property and test function return types not matching.
     ```typescript
+    // expectations.ts
+    // expect and void return type example
     runTest({
         // this is invalid because the types don't match
         expect: 4,